FpVTE-12, Grand testings of biometric technologies

 There were three classes of participation that examined one-to-many identification using various finger combinations from single finger up to ten fingers.

-Class A used index fingers capture data and evaluated index fingers identification with out segmentation on database of 1.6 million records.
+Index fingers capture data and evaluated index fingers identification without segmentation on database of 1.6 million records.

 Another distinctive feature of the FpVTE12 tests is the searching time limit for one-to-many identification.
 Those participants who failed to meet time limits were dismissed.Thus all companies prepared their new high-speed identification algorithms.
 Not only searching speed but also the accuracy of identification was evaluated as well for final reports.
 The evaluation allowed each participant to make two submissions per class – fast and slower versions of algorithms.